vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### How fast is a vTPM?

 Hardware-based TPMs are accessed over a slow serial bus, similar to a modem.
-A virtual TPM (vTPM), because it is emulated, is much faster than that.
+A virtual TPM (vTPM), because it is emulated, is actually much faster than that.

 Guest operating systems (OSes) don’t store very much data in a TPM (only kilobytes in total), and don’t read from it very much, so speed is not likely to be a concern.

 ### Can I clone a VM with a vTPM?

+Yes.
 On VMware vSphere 6.7 and 7, cloning a virtual machines makes an exact replica of the virtual machine and vTPM.
 VMware vSphere 8 introduces choices about what to do with the vTPM, so that different use cases can be handled well.
 It offers to either copy or replace the TPM.
 If you remove or replace the vTPM device on a Windows 11 VM using features like Windows BitLocker or Windows Hello, these features will cease functioning, and you may lose access to the Windows operating system or data if you are without the appropriate recovery options.

 ### Isn’t cloning a vTPM a bad idea?